-The control of the co The contractual amore server

-The contractual arrangement The contractual arrangement

-establishes that the parties to states that creditors of the joint

-the joint arrangement are liable arrangement do not have rights

-for claims raised by third of recourse against any party

-parties. with respect to debts or

-obligations of the arrangement.
+The contractual arrangement establishes the allocation of revenues and expenses on the basis of the relative performance of each party to the joint arrangement.
+For example, the contractual arrangement might establish revenues and expenses are allocated on the basis of the capacity that each party uses in a plant operated jointly, which could differ from their ownership interest in the joint arrangement.
+In other instances, the parties might have agreed to share the profit or loss relating to the arrangement on the basis of specified proportion such as the parties' ownership interest in the arrangement.
+This would not prevent the arrangement from being a joint operation if the parties have rights to the assets, and obligations for the liabilities, relating to the arrangement.

-Revenues, The contractual arrangement The contractual arrangement

-expenses, profit establishes the allocation of establishes each party's share in

-or loss revenues and expenses on the the profit or loss relating to the

-basis of the relative activities of the arrangement.
+The contractual arrangement establishes each party's share in the profit or loss relating to the activities of the arrangement.

-performance of each party to

-the joint arrangement.
-For

-example, the contractual

-arrangement might establish

-that revenues and expenses are

-allocated on the basis of the

-capacity that each party uses in

-a plant operated jointly, which

-could differ from their

-ownership interest in the joint

-arrangement.
-In other

-instances, the parties might

-have agreed to share the profit

-or loss relating to the

-arrangement on the basis of a

-specified proportion such as

-the parties' ownership interest

-in the arrangement.
-This

-would not prevent the

-arrangement from being a joint

-operation if the parties have

-rights to the assets, and

-obligations for the liabilities,

-relating to the arrangement.

-Guarantees The parties to joint arrangement s are often required to provide

-0.000 guarantees to third parties that, for example, receive a service

-from, or provide financing to, th =

-- the commitment by the parties to

-provide them, does not, by itself

-arrangement is a joint operation. =

-whether the joint arrangement is

-5 0 1

-venture is whether the parties have obligations for the liabilities

-relating to the arrangement (for some of which the parties might

-or might not have provided a gua arantee).